07947613070

 The Grand Chamber:

-The largest ceremony room which seats 98 wedding guests.
-Up to 3 readings are included and live acoustic music, although you must book this separately.
+The largest ceremony room seats 98 wedding guests.
+Up to 3 readings and live acoustic music are included, although you must book this separately.
+I have never photographed in this room, and there’s a 10% discount for the first couple to book me to photograph their wedding there.

 The Mayor’s Parlour:

-With seating for only 10 guests.
-Otherwise similar additions as for The Grand Chamber.
+With seating for only 6 guests.
+Otherwise, similar additions to The Grand Chamber.

 A guest does a reading in the Alexandra Room of Wandsworth Town Hall

-Up to three readings are allowed during the ceremony depending on the chosen room.
-These add more of a personal touch to proceedings, and I advise you to make the most of them.
+Up to three readings are allowed during the ceremony, depending on the chosen room.
+These add a more personal touch to proceedings, and I advise you to make the most of them.
+This was from one of my earliest weddings; my photographic style has changed—as has the room!

 Smiling best man with couple holding rings at Wandsworth Town Hall wedding

-I can’t remember the joke here but strive to capture every expression of happiness as the best man presents the rings.
+I can’t remember the joke here, but I strive to capture every expression of happiness as the best man presents the rings.

 The grooms look at each other in the Victoria Room at a Wandsworth Town Hall gay wedding

-George and Dave had their LGBTQ/gay wedding ceremony in the Victoria Room.
-They had only their two witnesses in attendance.
+George and Dave’s LGBTQ/gay wedding ceremony was in the Victoria Room.
+Only their two witnesses were in attendance.

 The bride gives her groom a loving look during their wedding at Wandsworth Town Hall

-During the ceremony, couples don’t usually notice my presence.
+During the ceremony, couples don’t usually notice my camera.
 They are too involved in the moment – as it should be!

 The bride places the ring on her groom's finger at their Wandsworth Town Hall wedding